-SWAP has partnered with "Viva Nicaragua!" to offer an exciting new social work abroad opportunity in Guanacaste, Costa Rica from January 6-13, 2019.
-SWAP has moved its 2019 programming from Nicaragua to Costa Rica due to the political instability that erupted in Nicaragua in April 2018.
+SWAP has partnered with "Viva Nicaragua!" to offer an exciting new social work abroad opportunity in Guanacaste, Costa Rica in January 2020.
 Located off the beaten path in the rural communities of Bolson and Ortega in the province on Guanacaste, this Costa Rican region is an area where many Nicaraguans migrate and an ideal location to learn about the intersection of culture, history, economy, and people.
 This program offers the opportunity to live in a rural community and interact with both Costa Ricans and Nicaraguans, work with different social groups, visit different government institutions, and participate in social and cultural activities.

 Service learning placement sites will center in the small rural communities of Bolson and Ortega, located about an hour and a half away from Liberia.
 This is a perfect location to learn about the true culture, history, economy and people of the Guanacaste region.

 The two communities are surrounded by sugarcane plantations which is the primary economic activity.
 In addition, the towns are near the Rio Tempisque and Palo Verde National Park and many of the residents work in tourism on the river as park guards or in conservation efforts.
 Much of the sugarcane work is done by Nicaraguan workers.